rfc-st/humble/docs/index.md

 It is the result of many weekends over the years, filled with excitement: programming, studying, reviewing, and reading standards, regulations, exploits, bypasses, articles, and blogs on related HTTP response headers and their security.

 It started as a small personal project, with no intention of becoming important.
-Over time, it was accepted into [Kali Linux](https://pkg.kali.org/pkg/humble) and has been referenced in blogs and social media.
+Over time, it was accepted into [Kali Linux](https://pkg.kali.org/pkg/humble), has been referenced in blogs and social media, and has been used as a basis and reference for final degree projects.

+## Who Made It?

+Rafa *'Bluesman'* Faura Cucalón; you can read about me on [LinkedIn](https://www.linkedin.com/in/rafaelfaura/).

 ## Features